Asynchronous Induction Motors - Electrical Data

-Electrical motor data - nominal current, fuse, start ampere, contactor and circuit breaker of asynchronous induction motors
+Typical electrical motor data like nominal current, fuse, start ampere, size of contactor and circuit breaker - for asynchronous induction motors.

 The table below can used to determine electrical data for asynchronous 380 Voltage induction motors.